Freedom and Choice

+There have always been two trees.
 There are always two trees.
 There is always a choice.
 A Tree of Life and a mixed tree where good and evil are flip sides of the same coin, where pleasure appears at first but darkness follows after.
 Every human being that ever breathed a breath will stand at some point in some form of garden and have to choose; God’s voice, or another voice.
-Gods path or the other.
+God’s path or the other.

 Years after Adam and Eve stood before their two trees, Moses stood before the children of Israel on the edge of the promised land and named their two trees, their two choices…